AhmedYousriSobhi/aCupOfTea/fields/libarariesFrameworksContainers/101-docker.md

 Understanding **Docker** and **containerization** is essential for modern software development and system administration.
 It simplifies deployment, enhances consistency, and optimizes resource usage, ultimately saving time and reducing potential issues.

 ## KeyWords Term Definitions
-The following is a breif of the some terms and keywords we will face in the coming section, so let's have an overhead info about them.
+The following is a brief of the some terms and keywords we will face in the coming section, so let's have an overhead info about them.

 |Term|	Description|
 |-|-|
 Container|	A lightweight, executable package that includes an application and all its dependencies.
 Containers run isolated from the host system and other containers.</br>Container is an instance of an image.